opennetworktools/netmap/README.md

 # Netmap

 Netmap stands for Network Mapper, a visualizer for your inventory of network devices.
-Netmap starts collecting LLDP information with a single device credential and recursively collects neighbor of neighbors information.
+Netmap starts collecting LLDP information with a single device credential and recursively lookup to create a graph.
+At the moment the tool supports only Arista devices.

 Built with love by Roopesh and friends in Go.

 ## Usage

+The graph can be created using the command `netmap create`,

 ```
 roopesh:~/ $ netmap create --help